-SUSPENSION/EXPULSION OF STUDENTS WITH DISABILITIES

-Suspension from one to ten consecutive school days of students with disabilities requires the school district to follow the same procedural due process applicable to non-disabled students.
+SUSPENSION/EXPULSION OF STUDENTS WITH DISABILITIES Suspension from one to ten consecutive school days of students with disabilities requires the school district to follow the same procedural due process applicable to non-disabled students.
 When frequent disciplinary actions add up to more than ten (10) school days in a school year, such removals may constitute a "pattern."
-A pattern is indicated when the student's behavior and the length of removal is the same or similar to previous incidents, and the incidents are in close proximity to one another.
-A pattern of removals of ten (10) days or less, once they total more than ten (10) school days, carries the same requirements as a removal of more than ten (10) consecutive days and is considered a change of placement for the student.
-If the district proposes a disciplinary exclusion of more than ten (10) consecutive school days, a manifestation determination meeting shall be held to determine if the behavior was a manifestation of the student's disability.
-If it is determined that the behavior was a manifestation of the child's disability, the IEP team must conduct a functional behavioral assessment and implement a behavior intervention plan, unless these steps have already been taken, and return the student to the placement from which the child was removed, unless the parent/guardian and district agree to a change in placement.
+A pattern is indicated when the student's behavior and the length of removal is the same or similar to previous incidents and the incidents are in close proximity to one another.
+A pattern of removals of ten (10) days or less. once they total more than ten (10) school days, carries the same requirements as a removal of more than ten (10) consecutive days and is considered a change of placement for the student.
+If the district proposes a disciplinary exclusion of more than ten consecutive school days, a manifestation determination meeting shall be held to determine if the behavior was a manifestation of the student's disability.
+If it is determined that the behavior was a manifestation of the child's disability, the IEP team must conduct a functional behavioral assessment and implement a behavior intervention plan, unless these steps have already been taken, and return the student to the placement from which the child was removed. unless the parent/guardian and District agree to a change in placement.
 Fifteen (15) or more cumulative days of suspension is considered a change of placement.
 If the behavior was determined to not be a manifestation of the student's disability, school personnel may apply the relevant disciplinary procedures to children with disabilities in the same manner and for the same duration as the procedures would be applied to children without disabilities.
+Any suspension from school of a student with intellectual disabilities constitutes a change in educational placement, which prior to implementation requires notice to the parent/guardian of the procedural right to disapprove the suspension and request a due process hearing.
+The description of the action proposed in the notice should include the suspension dates and the reason for it.
+An expulsion is a disciplinary exclusion from school for a period exceeding ten consecutive school days up to and including permanent exclusion.
+When recommending an expulsion, a school district must offer a parent/quardian the same procedural protections discussed above with regard to suspensions.
+School personnel may remove a student to an interim alternative educational setting for up to forty-five (45) school days without regard to whether the behavior is determined to be a manifestation of the child's disability in cases where a child carries or possesses a weapon to or at school, on school premises, or to or at a school function, knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, or inflicts serious bodily injury upon another person while at school, on school premises, or at a school function.